Spain races to clear snow before cold snap freezes roads

 Spain's weather forecasters AEMET predicted heavy frost overnight Sunday to Monday in large parts of Spain.
 In mountainous areas temperatures would drop below -10 celsius (14 Fahrenheit), conditions that could last until Thursday, the agency added.

 Interior Minister Fernando Grande-Marlaska said Sunday that the danger was that the piles of snow could transform into ice because of the unprecedented low temperatures expected.

 But despite the conditions, he said, the country's vaccination campaign against the coronavirus would go ahead as scheduled, with 350,000 doses due to be delivered on Monday.

 A fleet of snow-ploughs and gritters were out on the streets of Madrid Sunday where the city's mayor, Jose Luis Martinez-Almeida, said Sunday there was not a minute to be lost.

 "Our aim is to make the most of every minute before Monday when the drop in temperature happens," Martinez-Almeida told Sexta television late Saturday.

 "From then, until the end of the week, it’s going to be very difficult to get about."

 - Volunteers help soldiers in Madrid -

-The Madrid region was among the worst hit by the storm, with levels of snowfall not seen since 1971.
+The capital Madrid and the surrounding region was one of the areas worst hit by the snow, with levels of snowfall not seen since 1971.

 Volunteers helped soldiers clear access to the city's hospitals, still struggling to cope with the country's coronavirus crisis.